Sriramk19/devTinder-web/README.md

 - If token not present redirect user to login page
 - Logout Feature
 - Get teh feed and add the feed in teh sttore
-- Build the user on feed
+- Build the usercard on feed
+- Edit profile feature
+- Show toast when edit is sucessfully done
+- see all my connections page